jruas/Project2021/README.md

 STEPS:
 1. Download the fisher's iris data set to the project folder [REF1]
+2. Converting the csv columns to lists
+3. Convert list items from strings to floats
 2. Summary of each variable to a single text file.